rodridu/FINM-QPM-AT/README.md

-# Quantitative Portfolio Management and Algorithmic Trading -- Uchicago
+# FINM250: 2022 Summer
-Repo for codes and homeworks
+Repo for codes and homeworks for course 'Quantitative Portfolio Management and Algorithmic Trading' at University of Chicago